This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Thailand (at least 14 cases)

-Thailand confirmed a further six cases of Wuhan coronavirus this week, bringing the total number to 14 — the highest count of confirmed cases outside China.
+Thailand confirmed a further six cases of Wuhan coronavirus this week, bringing the total number to 14.

 Of the six new cases, five are from the same family traveling together from Hubei province.
 Thai airports are now screening all Chinese visitors for symptoms.
 Thai citizens are also being asked to report anyone who seems to have fallen ill after recently traveling from China.